 - 15. Plaintiff LaDonna Powell is a 32-year-old black woman who was employed by Allied from 2012 to 2016. - 16.
-Defendant Allied Universal Security Services is a Delaware corporation that maintains corporate headquarters at 229 West 36th Street, New York, New York 10018 and 199 Water Street, New York, New York 10038 and maintains at office at JFK.
-Allied Universal Security Services was formed in or around August 2016 as the result of a merger between
+Defendant Allied Universal Security Services is a Delaware corporation that maintains corporate headquarters at 229 West 36th Street, New York, New York 10018 and 199 Water Street, New York, New York 10038.
+Allied Universal Security Services was formed in or around August 2016 as the result of a merger between Defendant Allied Barton Security

-Defendant Allied Barton Security Services, LLC and Universal Services of America.
+Services, LLC and Universal Services of America.
 On information and belief, Allied Universal Security Services is the parent company of and/or successor-in-interest to Allied Barton Security Services LLC.
 Allied Universal Security Services contracts with the Port Authority to provide security services at JFK.